Zerom999/Hololive-Wars-Shares/README.md

-# Hololive COs Project for Advance Wars 2: Black Hole Rising
+# Hololive Wars Project for Advance Wars 2: Black Hole Rising

 This is a massive expansion and partial disassembly/reimplementation project of Advance Wars 2.
 It provides a lot of expanded functionality and content.